Belite

 Belite is an industrial mineral important in Portland cement manufacture.
 Its main constituent is dicalcium silicate, Ca2SiO4, sometimes formulated as 2 CaO · SiO2 (C2S in cement chemist notation).

 Etymology

-The name was given by Törnebohm in 1897 to a crystal identified in microscopic investigation of Portland cement.
+The name was given by Alfred Elis Törnebohm in 1897 to a crystal identified in microscopic investigation of Portland cement.
 Belite is a name in common use in the cement industry, but is not a recognised mineral name.
 It occurs naturally as the mineral larnite, the name being derived from Larne, Northern Ireland, the closest town to Scawt Hill where it was discovered.

 Composition and structure

 The belite found in Portland cement differs in composition from pure dicalcium silicate.
 It is a solid solution and contains minor amounts of other oxides besides CaO and SiO2.
 A typical composition:

 Based on this, the formula can be expressed as Ca1.94Mg0.02Na0.01K0.03Fe0.02Al0.07Si0.90P0.01O3.93.
 In practice, the composition varies with the bulk composition of the clinker, subject to certain limits.
 Substitution of calcium ions or orthosilicate ions requires that electric charges be kept in balance.
 For instance, a limited number of orthosilicate (SiO_{4}^{4−}) ions can be replaced with sulfate (SO_{4}^{2−}) ions, provided that for each sulfate ion, two aluminate (AlO_{4}^{5−}) ions are also substituted.